 - Medical information or health insurance information

-- Bank account number, credit/debit card number or any other financial information
+- Bank account number, credit/debit card number, payment details, or any other financial information

 Additionally, tokenization is no longer exclusively used for protection of data in storage.
 It can also be used to immediately tokenize data upon entry into a web form or Ecommerce page.